openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. figure:: ../_images/workflows/area_estimation/BFAST_visualization.png
    :align: center

 You can also download all the time series data by clicking the blue :code:`Data` button.
-All the data will be downloaded as a .CSV, ordered by the acquisition date.
+All the data will be downloaded as a CSV file, ordered by the acquisition date.
 You can also download the time series plot as an image, by pressing the blue :code:`Plot` button.
 A window will appear offering some raster (.JPEG, .PNG) and a vectorial (.SVG) image output formats.

 .. note::